Diocese of Raleigh: 1962 to present

 Soon after taking office, Burbidge announced the building of a new cathedral for the diocese, to be named the Cathedral of the Holy Name of Jesus.
 Building preparations began in 2013.
-Groundbreaking for the new cathedral occurred in 2014, and it was completed in 2017.After the tornado outbreak of April 2011, in which 24 people were killed in North Carolina and other states, Burbidge urged Catholics to include victims and survivors in their Holy Week prayers.
+Groundbreaking for the new cathedral occurred in 2014, and the cathedral was completed in 2017.
+After the tornado outbreak of April 2011, which killed 24 people in North Carolina and other states, Burbidge urged Catholics to include victims and survivors in their Holy Week prayers.
 He directed the diocese's parishes and mission churches to hold a special collection for a disaster relief fund to be used to help survivors.

 In 2016, Pope Francis appointed Burbidge as bishop of the Diocese of Arlington.
 He appointed Auxiliary Bishop Luis Zarama from the Archdiocese of Atlanta as the first Hispanic bishop of Raleigh.
-Zarama is the current bishop of the diocese.
+As of 2023, Zarama is the current bishop of the diocese.

 Cathedral churches

-The bishop of Raleigh is seated at Holy Name of Jesus Cathedral in Raleigh, North Carolina.
-The cathedral was designed by the O'Brien and Keane firm of Arlington, Virginia in the Romanesque Revival style.
+Holy Name of Jesus Cathedral is the mother church of the Diocese of Raleigh in Raleigh.
+It was designed by the architects O'Brien and Keane in the Romanesque Revival style.
 It contains a cruciform floor plan with a dome over the crossing.
 Its 42 stained glass windows and stations of the cross came from closed churches in the Archdiocese of Philadelphia.
-The Beyer Studio of Philadelphia restored the windows before they were installed.
-Construction on the cathedral commenced January 3, 2015.
-It was dedicated on July 26, 2017.
+The Beyer Studio restored the windows before they were installed.
+Construction on the cathedral commenced in 2015 and it was dedicated in 2017.

 Sacred Heart Cathedral in Raleigh served as the diocesan cathedral from 1924 to 2017.
 After the dedication of Holy Name of Jesus in 2017, Sacred Heart was relegated to a parish church.

-The Basilica Shrine of St. Mary in Wilmington, North Carolina served as a cathedral for the Vicariate Apostolic of North Carolina until its termination in 1924.
-The former Pro-Cathedral of St. Thomas the Apostle in Wilmington was secularized and sold off by the diocese.
+The Basilica Shrine of St. Mary in Wilmington served as a cathedral for the Vicariate Apostolic of North Carolina until its suppression in 1924.
+The diocese sold the former Pro-Cathedral of St. Thomas the Apostle in Wilmington.